tungfam/ButtonSelectionAnimation/README.md

 1. Choose the animation you like.
 2. Clone or Download ButtonSelectionAnimation github repo.
 3. Assign the chosen custom class to the button you want to animate.
-Custom classes are in folder `Extension`.
+Custom classes are located in `Extension` folder.
 4. Check out `ViewController.swift` class to see how to simply implement the animation into your code.
 5. Done!
 Enjoy the button animation :)